chatapazar/amq-streams-ocp/amq-streams-full/README.md

   ![](images/f2.png)

-- OpenShift command line terminal will start at buttom of web console, initialize terminal to your project, please select 'userX-amqstreams-full' (change userX to you username), click start button
+- OpenShift command line terminal will start at buttom of web console, initialize terminal to your project, please select 'userX-amqstreams-full' (change userX to you username !!!), click start button

   ![](images/f3.png)